support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Taking the Queen by the Wrist, Hamlet Held Her Fast and Made Her Sit Down (Hamlet), from Tales from Shakespeare by A. Jackson.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 shakespeare · theatre · costumes · queen · hamlet · drama · prince · plays · denmark · tragedy · Private Collection / Bridgeman Images